kyr0/vanil/README.md

 powerful, vastly compatible and very maintainable.
 The missing part has been the glue layer in between: VANIL.

 VANIL 1.0 uses the Astro.build template format, but it's rather meant for the land-bornes among us.
-This is not a fork, it's a clean-room re-implementation that pragmatically implements the original API, but extends it with a dynamic runtime.
+This is not a fork, it's a clean-room re-implementation that pragmatically implements the Astro API, but extends it with a dynamic runtime.

 ## Example